tapanalyticstoolkit/scoring-pipelines/README.md

 4. You can now post requests to the scoring pipeline using curl commands as follows:

     curl -H "Content-type: application/json" -X POST -d '{"message": "4/3/2016 10:32, P0001,1,0.0001,....., 192,-4.1158,192,3.8264"}' http://localhost:9100/v1/score

-(Dan to Anjali: I removed some TAP UI instantiation steps and renumberd the remaining two steps.
-Is any of this information useful to someone running the app locally?.
-Please read through the next two steps carefully and let me know.
-I am pretty sure the url in step 5 needs to change at minimum.)

-5. Now call the scoring pipeline's REST endpoint to load the tar archive (`advscore.tar`) containing the **configuration file** (`config.json`) and the **python script** (`test_script.py`) to be executed. curl -i -X POST -F file=@advscore.tar  "http://etlScoring.demotrustedanalytics.com"

-6. The configuration file needs the following fields included:

-    "file_name" -- python script that needs to be executed on every streaming record **test_script.py**

-    "func_name" -- name of the function in the python script that needs to be invoked **evaluate**

-    "input_schema" -- schema of the incoming streaming record

-    "src_topic" -- kafka topic from where to start consuming the records (in case of Kafka streaming) else this field should be empty **input**

-    "sink_topic" -- kafka topic to which the app starts writing the predictions (in case of Kafka streaming) else this field should be empty **output**

-    Note: For Kafka Streaming, both source and sink topics need to be specified

 ##Scoring Pipeline config file template